akuklev/HOCC/finitism.md

 setting.
 It is used to model algebraic model strucutres on simplicial and cubical sets in category theory and predicative constructive type theories.

-Since CZF lacks the powerset operation (which is substituted by a much weaker subset collection axiom), the von Neumann hierarchy in its original form cannot be defined for CZF.
-Recently [[Zieger2014]](https://core.ac.uk/download/pdf/30267838.pdf) one managed to define a modified von Neumann hierarchy that shares the property that all sets eventually enters the hierarchy, and thus gives the same foundational security CZF.
+Since CZF lacks the powerset operation, which is substituted by a much weaker subset collection axiom, the von Neumann hierarchy in its original form cannot be defined for CZF.
+Recently, [Zieger (2014)](https://core.ac.uk/download/pdf/30267838.pdf) managed to define a modified von Neumann hierarchy that shares the property that all sets eventually enter the hierarchy, and thus gives the same foundational security CZF.
 Modified hierarchy conicides with the usual one in presence of double negation elimination.
-With this result one can consider CZF to be ZN-type set theory.
-Much like in the case of $H_{<ω}$, the modelling capacity of CZF itself is not always sufficient for modelling all objects of interest, but the can be extended can be enhanced by postulating existence of modified von Neumann hierarchy stages $V_κ$ having specified closure properties which the universe of all sets can be thought to share as well.
+With this result, one can consider CZF to be ZN-type set theory.
+Much like in the case of $H_{<ω}$, the modelling capacity of CZF itself is not always sufficient for modelling all objects of interest, but it can be extended by postulating the existence of a modified von Neumann hierarchy stages $V_κ$ having specified closure properties which the universe of all sets can be thought to share as well.

 § Towards Constructive Theory of Finitary Pure Sets
 ---------------------------------------------------

-All true propositions $H_{<ω}$ of about finitary sets are provable in CZF as well, but $H_{<ω}$ is not a subtheory of CZF because it is defined over first-order logic with double negation elimination, which is not present in CZF.
+All true propositions of $H_{<ω}$ about finitary sets are provable in CZF as well, but $H_{<ω}$ is not a subtheory of CZF because it is defined over first-order logic with double negation elimination, which is not present in CZF.
 Adapting $H_{<ω}$ to constructive setting is a nontrivial and intriguing task.
-The axiom of extensionality and axioms postulating existence of all individual finite level stages of von Neumann hierarchy can be taken over literally.
-The axiom schema of separation can be substituted by [predicative separation](https://en.wikipedia.org/wiki/Axiom_schema_of_predicative_separation)
-(which is known to be implementable by a finite number of axions instead of a schema).
+The axiom of extensionality and the axioms postulating existence of all individual finite level stages of the von Neumann hierarchy can be taken over literally.
+The axiom schema of separation can be substituted by [predicative separation](https://en.wikipedia.org/wiki/Axiom_schema_of_predicative_separation), which is known to be implementable by a finite number of axions instead of a schema.
 The tricky part is the definitional axiom for $V$ (see below).

-Following the approach of [von Neumann-Gödel-Bernays set theory](https://en.wikipedia.org/wiki/Von_Neumann%E2%80%93Bernays%E2%80%93G%C3%B6del_set_theory), such theory can be conservatively (i.e. without introducing new theorems or increasing strength) extended to include not only sets but also classes of sets that directly reflect predicates.
+Following the approach of [von Neumann-Gödel-Bernays set theory](https://en.wikipedia.org/wiki/Von_Neumann%E2%80%93Bernays%E2%80%93G%C3%B6del_set_theory), such a theory can be conservatively (i.e. without introducing new theorems or increasing strength) extended to include not only sets but also classes of sets that directly reflect predicates.
-The resulting theory remains single-sorted, with every variable being of type “class of sets”, and sets being recovered as such classes $S$ that belong to at least one other class $C ∋ S$.
+The resulting theory remains single-sorted, with every variable being of the type “class of sets”, and sets being recovered as such classes $S$ that belong to at least one other class $C ∋ S$.
-Such modification allows to handle all objects of interest without resorting to second-order extension of the theory used in the original paper by F. Pakhomov.
+Such modification allows to handle all objects of interest without resorting to a second-order extension of the theory used in the original paper by F. Pakhomov.
 We conjecture that the resulting theory (let us call it $CGB_{<ω}$) would be even more suitable for the role of finitistic core for metamathematical proofs.

-When proving that two theories are equiconsistent or one theory being consistent conditionally on certain ordinal notation being well-founded, one seeks to use the weakest system possible.
+When proving that two theories are equiconsistent or one theory being consistent conditionally on certain ordinal notation being wellfounded, one seeks to use the weakest system possible.
 Today most metatheoretical proofs are carried out in the system known as Elementary Recursive Arithmetic (ERA). $CGB_{<ω}$ it is much weaker while still allowing reasonably comfortable manipulations with finitary data (like derivation trees) encoded as finitary sets and